 Make the most of any vacation by taking note of the following travel tips.
 We recommend that you print a copy of this list as a reminder to make safety your top priority.
 Also keep a printed copy of your domestic or international travel insurance plan just in case.

 - Check the status of your flight before heading the airport.
-At least an hour (two hours for international flights) before your flight departs most airlines want you to check-in.
+At least two hours before your flight departs most airlines want you to check-in.

 - Allow plenty of extra time at the airport (generally 2 hours prior to departure).
 Changing security procedures have increased the time needed to check in.
 Build in more time if traveling with young children, infants or people with disabilities.

 - Check with your airline to see if curbside check-in is available.